Person sitting back from a clear, organised desk, looking calm after finally starting a delayed task

 6. Depleted self-regulation

-Self-regulation — the capacity to override impulse and maintain goal-directed behaviour — is a finite resource that depletes with use across the day.
+Self-regulation — the capacity to override impulse and maintain goal-directed behaviour — works a bit like a phone battery.
+It drains through the day with every decision and difficult interaction, and by evening there often isn't much charge left to resist the pull of something easier.
 Tasks that require high self-regulation are significantly harder later in the day, after a long period of concentrated effort, or following emotionally demanding interactions.
 Procrastination tends to peak at exactly these points.

 Why Motivation-Based Solutions Fail